vocdoni/docs/docs/architecture/components/processes.md

 }
 ```

-The `nullifier` to uniquely identify the vote in the blockchain is computed as follows:
+The `nullifier` uniquely identifies the vote in the blockchain and it is computed as follows:

 `nullifier = keccak256(bytes(hex(addr(signature))) + bytes(hex(processId)))`

 #### When `envelopeType.ANONYMOUS` is disabled

-A non-anonymous Vote Envelope features the process ID, the Census Merkle Proof of the user, a nonce to prevent replay attacks, the index of the encryption keys used, a Base64 representation of the Vote Package and the user's signature.
+A signed (non-anonymous) Vote Envelope features the process ID, the Census Merkle Proof of the user, a nonce to prevent replay attacks, the index of the encryption keys used, a Base64 representation of the Vote Package and the user's signature.

-Like always, the signature should be generated from a JSON object containing the keys in ascending alphabetical order.
+As always, the signature should be generated from a JSON object containing the keys in ascending alphabetical order.

 ```json
 {